Lee is now a post-tropical cyclone that’s still whipping hurricane-strength winds as rain soaks New England, Atlantic Canada | KRDO

 By Aya Elamroussi, CNN

-(CNN) — Now a post-tropical cyclone, Lee continues to churn hurricane-strength winds early Saturday morning while delivering rainfall to parts of southeastern New England and Atlantic Canada, according to the National Hurricane Center.
+(CNN) — Now a post-tropical cyclone, Lee continues to churn hurricane-strength winds Saturday to parts of southeastern New England and Atlantic Canada, according to the National Hurricane Center.

-Lee, which was a Category 1 hurricane earlier Saturday, is still expected to impact the region despite the status change.
+A tropical storm warning is in effect for some areas.
+The center warned that strong winds, coastal flooding, and heavy rains are occurring across the region.
+The eye of the storm is expected to make landfall later Saturday afternoon.

+More than 200,000 residents across Maine and Canada’s New Brunswick and Nova Scotia are experiencing power outages.

 “Lee is expected to be at or just below hurricane strength when it reaches Nova Scotia later today.
 Weakening is forecast tonight and Sunday while Lee moves across Atlantic Canada,” the National Hurricane Center said Saturday in its 5 a.m. advisory, adding the storm has lost sufficient tropical characteristics to be considered a hurricane.

-The most significant impacts on the US are the possibility of some coastal flooding and tropical-storm-force winds churning in coastal New England, particularly Maine where a state emergency has been declared.
-A hurricane watch is in effect for the southern coasts of the Canadian provinces of New Brunswick and Nova Scotia.
+States of emergency have been declared in Maine and Massachusetts.
+President Biden has authorized the Department of Homeland Security and the Federal Emergency Management Agency (FEMA) to step in to coordinate disaster relief and assistance for required emergency measures.

-Lee had maximum sustained winds of 80 mph as its core is around 220 miles south-southeast of Eastport, Maine, as of 5 a.m.
-ET Saturday, the hurricane center said.
-Lee was 230 miles (365 kilometers) south-southwest of Halifax, Nova Scotia.
+Lee had maximum sustained winds of 75 mph with higher gusts.
+The storm was located around 105 miles south-southeast of Eastport, Maine, as of 11 a.m.
+ET Saturday, the National Hurricane Center said.
+Lee was 150 miles (240 kilometers) west-southwest of Halifax, Nova Scotia.

 Hurricane-strength winds could be felt up to 140 miles from Lee’s center while tropical-storm-force winds extended by up to 390 miles.

-A sustained wind of 43 mph and 59 mph gust were recently measured at Dennis, Massachusetts, the hurricane center said.

-In addition to ferocious winds, Lee could also unleash up to 6 inches of rain in far northern Maine on Saturday, with neighboring New Hampshire, Massachusetts and Rhode Island also at risk of seeing heavy precipitation.
-Massachusetts Gov. Maura Healey declared a state of emergency Friday due to the storm.
+In addition to ferocious winds, Lee was expected to unleash up to six inches of rain in far northern Maine on Saturday, with neighboring New Hampshire, Massachusetts and Rhode Island also at risk of seeing heavy precipitation.

-Tropical storm warnings are in effect for the coasts of Massachusetts all the way north through Maine, including the popular island destinations of Martha’s Vineyard and Nantucket off the coast of Massachusetts.
-The warning extends further north into Canada.
+As the New England coast feels the effects, Boston’s Logan International Airport saw a spike in flight cancellations Saturday morning.
+According to the flight tracking website FlightAware, 23% of all flights into Boston and 24% of flights originating out of the city have been canceled Saturday, for a total of more than 117 flight cancellations so far.

 At the coast from the Long Island Sound north through Maine, flooding of 1 to 3 feet above ground level is possible if Lee’s storm surge coincides with high tide, according to National Hurricane Center director Michael Brennan.